 19. It’s perfectly normal to get a fresh baguette from the bakery every single day.

-20. Veterinary care for your pets is much cheaper.
+20. Veterinary care for your pets is much cheaper and the care is been excellent.

 21. There’s an abundance of bakeries, cheese shops, butchers, and more and it’s wonderful!